kevinAuberson/kevinAuberson/README.md

 ## Conclusion

 Thank you for taking the time to visit my GitHub and explore the projects I completed during my bachelor’s degree.
-If you have any questions or would like to learn more about a specific project, please feel free to contact me at [your email or other contact method].
+If you have any questions or would like to learn more about a specific project, please feel free to contact me at kevin.auberson@heig-vd.ch.
 I appreciate your interest and hope you find these projects as interesting to explore as I did to create them.